zwoefler/data-is-aweseome/README.md

 # Data is Awesome
-Opinionated data sets and visualizations.
+Opinionated visualized data and answered questions with data!

 Whatever comes to mind.